diegommm/non-programming/Short essay: A futurological, free interpretation on machine intelligence.md

 to achieve its purpose.
 For example, the human has a feedback loop that allowed it to understand that sleeping on the clear was a bad idea because it saw it was more exposed to risks, and whenever a more favourable environment is available then it will opt for a sheltered option.
 1. The purpose of this intelligence is _mutable_.
-A human in a certain culture may prefer to sleep in a matress on a sommier, while other human may prefer sleeping on a matress directly on the floor.
+A human in a certain culture may prefer to sleep in a mattress on a sommier, while other human may prefer sleeping on a mattress directly on the floor.
 A human moving from one culture to the other may adapt its purpose to match its peers.
 1. This intelligence is _composable_ with other forms of intelligence coexisting in the same entity, and their synergy creates a new and higher form of intelligence.
 For example, humans may also want to feed, and use